Time: 19:45 - 21:15

 How will I be taught, and will there be any work outside the class?

-With tutor demonstration, music handouts and playing your clarinet along to piano accompaniment or backing tracks.
+With tutor demonstration, music resources available in the google classroom, and playing your clarinet along to piano accompaniment or backing tracks.
 Some reference to guide recordings.
 Some improvising with guidance and encouragement.

 Are there any other costs?
 Is there anything I need to bring?